When you hire me to support you in your unique journey I will meet you at any point of need, with my basket of offerings.

 My love of working with babies grew when I started working as a Public Health Nurse for the 0-5 age group in Vancouver.
 One of my roles was supporting new parents and babies in their home.
 This care was collaborated with GPs, Obstetricians and Midwives.
 At first, I simply enjoyed the baby cuddles and being involved within a community, then I learnt to love and value witnessing families’ progress through their own heart-warming transformation.
 I served many diverse families, with mums and dads, just mums or just dads, adoptions, surrogacy, IVF, young mums, single mums, and fostering.

 During this time, my husband and I started our own family.
 We now have three children which has only enriched my love for supporting women and growing families.
-We had planned on moving to NZ and I decided to complete my International Lactation Consultant training, with the vision to provide a home-based support for parents and their unique beginnings.
+We had planned on moving to NZ and I decided to complete my International Lactation Consultant training, with the vision to provide home-based support for parents and their unique beginnings.

 My personal path to birth work

 Often people are looking for unique support in preparation, birth and parenthood.
-I help you to find your own voice, your own path no matter what unfolds for you during your journey into and through parenthood.
+I help you to find your own voice, your own path, no matter what unfolds for you during your journey into and through parenthood.

 ‘life is about relationship – the relationship we have with ourselves, with each other, with the world… When our relationships are good, we feel good, when they’re bad, we feel awful.
 Let’s accept it: we need each other.
 We need to feel connected; we need to feel each other’s presence and love.’ - Lama Surya Das

 I was innocent about birth.
 Both my mother and grandmother had all birthed naturally and gone on to birth again.
 Therefore, I hadn’t imagined that I was going to have difficulty giving birth, and I hadn’t given a thought to caesarean births before.
-I choose not to seek birth preparation classes, in fact I felt it was a waste of time and money.
+I chose not to seek birth preparation classes, in fact I felt it was a waste of time and money.
 As I said before, I was innocent.

 My births took some unexpected turns.
 I was continuously judging myself and conflicted that I “had failed” at having the birth that I envisioned for me.